LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```

 ### Bloom filters in Parquet
-Parquet has introduced bloom filters in version 1.12.
+Parquet 1.12 introduces the option to generate and store bloom filters in Parquet metadata on the file footer.
 Bloom filters improve the performance of filter predicates.
 They are particularly useful with high cardinality columns to overcome the limitations
 of using Parquet dictionaries.